Planning a Destination Wedding in Ireland: A Planner’s Perspective

 – and the planning required to bring it all together

-At this level, the difference is not just in what you spend, but in how precisely that spend is directed - towards experience, flow, and the elements that most guests will never consciously analyse, but will absolutely feel.
+At this level, the difference is not just in what you spend, but in how precisely that spend is directed - towards experience, flow, and the elements that guests will feel, even if they cannot articulate why.

 The Vendor Landscape

-Certain areas have an outsized impact on the experience:
+Certain elements have an outsized impact on the experience:

 Photography